 For part time courses, applications come directly to Holy Cross University Centre.
 Your Support Tutor will provide you with an application form and advise you on completing it.

-We also understand that many of our applicants have qualifications that are not on the UCAS tariff and that they may have other skills and experience that are transferable to degree level study.
+We understand that many of our applicants have non-traditional qualifications and that they may have other skills and experience that are transferable to degree level study.
 We actively seek and welcome applicants with a variety of qualifications and/or experience.

 At Holy Cross University Centre we work with more than one university partner and offer different types of degree programmes; this means that the entry requirements are not the same for all courses.
 For example: we have some courses where entry is assessed mainly on academic entry qualifications; some courses where an alternative entrance assessment is an option; and other courses which are work based and have an entrance requirement to be in a specific type of placement.